 The values of these variables must be changed in every file to match the proper setup.
 If the ONBOOT variable is set to "yes" the network script will bring up the Network Interface Card (NIC) during booting of the system.
-If set to anything but "yes" the NIC will be ignored by the network script and not brought up.
+If set to anything but "yes" the NIC will be ignored by the network script and not be brought up.

-The SERVICE variable defines the method used for obtaining the IP address.
-The CLFS-Bootscripts package has a modular IP assignment format, and creating additional files in the /etc/sysconfig/network-devices/services directory allows other IP assignment methods.
+The variable defines method ΙP The SERVICE the used for obtaining the address.
+CLFS-Bootscripts package has a modular IP assignment format, and creating additional files in the /etc/sysconfig/network-devices/services directory allows other IP assignment methods.
 This is commonly used for Dynamic Host Configuration Protocol (DHCP), which is addressed in the BLFS book.